-- 1. To be eligible, the member must submit to 4-H office or project leader a completed Cat Class Entry Form.
-Animal must have been born by March 1 of the project year and be in the member's possession by May 15. - The 4-H member must turn in their project book (Level 1 only- grades 3-5 of the current school year), Cat Record Sheet and Certification of Vaccination by June 30 to exhibit in the show and receive completion of project. - Vaccination forms MUST be on file before your cat can attend/participate in any workshops/meetings. - 4.
-If at any point member chooses not to show their cat for any reason, they must notify the Cat Committee as soon as possible.
-In order to complete the Cat Project, member must complete and submit the Cat Record Sheet and workbook (Level 1 member) by June 30. - 5.
+- 1. To be eligible, the member must submit to 4-H office or project leader a completed Cat Class Entry-Form.
+Animal must have been born by March 1 of the project year and be in the member's possession by May 15. - The 4-H member must turn in their project book (Level 1 only grades 3-5 of the current school year) and Certification of Vaccination by June 30 to exhibit in the show and receive completion of project. - 3.
+Vaccination forms MUST be on file before your cat can attend/participate in any workshops/meetings. - 4.
+If at any point member chooses not to show their cat for any reason, they must notify the Cat Committee as soon as possible. - 5.
 If, by June 15, a cat is declared unruly by the 4-H member and parent, the 4-H member must notify the cat club leader.
 The 4-H member must complete a Record Sheet and Workbook (Level 1 only) in order to receive participation credit/completion of project, and the member may choose to display a cat poster as a replacement. - 6.
 All Level I 4-H members must complete three projects in the workbook. - 7.
 The cat may be either a purebred cat or grade animals (household pet). - 8.
-Purebred cat must have an identification number before being allowed to show in the Purebred - 9.
+Purebred cat must have an identification number before being allowed to show in the Purebred Class. - 9.
 4-H members can exhibit only one male and/or one female per class. - 10.
 Cat must be brought in well-ventilated box or animal carrier day of show. - 11.
 Cat must be in harness with attached leash while exhibiting cat in any class. - 12.
 Exhibitor in showmanship class must wear a long-sleeved shirt. - 13.
 Cats will not be left overnight at the fair.